tkw1536/TIPSY/docs/inspector.md

 Paths can be selected using a checkbox.
 These checkboxes determine if the selected path is included in the `Bundle Graph` and `Model Graph` views.
+The number next to the checkbox indicates how many children of the given path are currently selected.
 Users can click a checkbox to toggle selection of a single path, or hold the shift key to toggle a path and all its' children.
 The side panel also holds buttons to select `All`, `None`, only `Bundles` or only `Fields`.
 These buttons overwrite any previously made selections.